icewolfz/jiMUD/docs/profiles.md

     - `notify-closed` fired when notification is closed, argument 1 is title, argument 2 is message
     - `backup-loaded` fired when backup has finished loading
     - `backup-saved` fired whe backup has finished saving
+    - `context-opened` fired when the context menu is opened, argument 1 is 0 if not a url, is 1 if url, 2 if mxp url
+    - `context-closed` fired when the context menu is closed, argument 1 is 0 if not a url, is 1 if url, 2 if mxp url
   - `Alarm` create repeating tick timers
     ```
     When using alarm type pattern is in the format of hours:minutes:seconds, where hours and minutes are optional.
 A asterisk (*) is a wildcard to match any value for that place, if minutes or hours are missing a * is assumed.
 If pattern is preceded with a minus (-) the connection time is used instead of current time.